d9eepr/AssignmentFrontEnd/README.md

-##This site worked on displaying a running conutdown banner display and hosted at
+##This site will display a running conutdown banner and hide that after the counter.

 https://d9eepr.github.io/AssignmentFrontEnd/